 Assess Parental Needs

-Next, take a realistic look at the level of care your parents need and what kind of a time commitment that will require from you.
+Next, take a realistic look at the level of care your parents need and what kind of time commitment they will require from you.
 Include your parents’ care team in the discussion, and talk with friends who are providing similar support to their parents.

 Gathering this kind of information helps you estimate time and flexibility requirements.
 Maybe you can seek some assistance from family members, friends or caregiving services.